PatrickJS/angular-raven/README.md

 ````

-Initializing Raven.js outside of Angular allows Raven to track errors when Angular wasn't able to bootup correctly.
+Initializing Raven.js outside of Angular allows Raven to track errors when Angular wasn't able to bootstrap correctly.